jopemachine/baekjoon-cli-utils/README.md

 # baekjoon-cli-util

+Simple code runner and CLI tools for studying and managing [Baekjoon](https://www.acmicpc.net/) algorithm source codes efficiently.

-* Create and manage the source code, comment template by programming language.
+* Create the source code through code, comment template by programming language.
-* Just execute your single algorithm source code by entering the problem number regardless of your language.
+* Just execute your single algorithm source code by entering the problem number regardless of your language details (compiler, cli command tools... etc).
 * Automatically download and use all tests, and add the test you need manually.
 * Unify commit convention through commit template.

 Disclaimer:

-* This lib cannot tell [special judge problems](https://help.acmicpc.net/judge/info)
+* This program doesn't handle [special judge problems](https://help.acmicpc.net/judge/info) correctly.

 ## How to install